 Things become more interesting, but also more complex, in region B. Here, disclosure of a client's indebtedness could increase the lender's profits, since it prevents opportunistic borrowing and thus reduces the borrower's default probability.
 Are these potential benefits sufficient to align private and social incentives for information sharing?
-The answer to this question is negative in general: in region B there are both efficient equilibria where banks choose to share information and inefficient equilibria where they do not, even though they could do so.
+The answer to this question is negative in general: in region B, there are both efficient equilibria where banks choose to share information and inefficient equilibria where they do not, even though they could do so.

 More specifically, whether voluntary information sharing emerges in region B depends on how the entrepreneur chooses his contractual partner when several banks offer the same rate and therefore is indifferent between them.
-The intuition for this multiplicity of equilibria is best seen by considering two specific cases: (i) that where the entrepreneur is "loyal" to a specific bank (possibly because of switching costs), namely, always chooses to borrow from it unless some other bank offers a cheaper loan, and (ii) the case where the entrepreneur is "unloyal" and has a weak preference for banks sharing information, i.e. chooses randomly among the best-priced offers made by banks sharing information, provided these offers are not worse than those of banks that do not disclose information.
-Loyal entrepreneurs.
-Banks choose not to share information if the entrepreneur is "loyal".
-In this case, the credit market features either of the two equilibria outcomes presented in Section 4, i.e. the positive-profit equilibrium with a single active bank and the rationing equilibrium.
-In both types of equilibria, active banks charge the maximal rate $r^{}$ that is not vulnerable either to opportunistic lending or to undercutting.
+The intuition for this multiplicity of equilibria is best seen by considering two specific cases: (i) that where the entrepreneur is "loyal" to a specific bank (possibly because of switching costs), namely, always chooses to borrow from it unless some other bank offers a cheaper loan, and (ii) the case where the entrepreneur is "unloyal" and has a weak preference for banks sharing information, that is chooses randomly among the best-priced offers made by banks sharing information, provided these offers are not worse than those of banks that do not disclose information.